WordPress must use plugins are plugins that are always loaded and cannot be deactivated within the WordPress admin.

 A bit of a hidden feature, must use plugins require a little setup initially:

-• Then, any files you upload into that directory will be loaded automatically.
-Just be aware that dropping a folder into mu-plugins won’t do anything, only standalone files will load.
+unless you’ve moved or renamed the WordPress content directory. - Then, any files you upload into that directory will be loaded automatically.
+Just be aware that dropping a folder into

 The Pros

-• Must use plugins are always on and cannot be disabled within the admin area.
+- Must use plugins are always on and cannot be disabled within the admin area.

-• Must use plugins load before normal plugins.
+- Must use plugins load before normal plugins.

 The Cons

-• Must use plugins will never check for or show available updates.
+- Must use plugins will never check for or show available updates.

-• Must use plugins do not trigger plugin activation hooks.
+- Must use plugins do not trigger plugin activation hooks.

 Tips & Tricks

-• Dropping a file into the mu-plugins directory means that code runs automatically, without having to log into the admin.
-This comes in handy when you need to do things like force a WordPress admin user.
+directory means that code runs automatically, without having to log into the admin.
+This comes in handy when you need to do things like force a WordPress admin user. - If you want to load a normal plugin as a must use plugin, just drop the plugin folder into the

-• Files in the mu-plugins directory load alphabetically.
-If you need to manually control the load order, you can simply rename the files.
+directory load alphabetically.
+If you need to manually control the load order, you can simply rename the files. - You can move or rename the

-• You can move or rename the mu-plugins directory by setting these constants in your wp-config.php file:
+directory by setting these constants in yourwp-config.php

 define( 'WPMU_PLUGIN_DIR', __DIR__ . '/wp-content/required-plugins' );